KhurramShehzadd/CorrencyAPIs/README.md

 }

 # Enhancements:
-Add Advanced Filtering: Include more options for filtering historical data based on different criteria.
+**Add Advanced Filtering**: Include more options for filtering historical data based on different criteria.
-Optimize Pagination: Implement more advanced pagination techniques for better performance.
+**Optimize Pagination**: Implement more advanced pagination techniques for better performance.
-Tests: Separate project for all type of Tests, currently Tests are part of same project.
+**Tests**: Separate project for all type of Tests, currently Tests are part of same project.
-Caching: In order to make it more performant, should introduce caching for faster responses and reducing the load on Frankfurt APIs
+**Caching**: In order to make it more performant, should introduce caching for faster responses and reducing the load on Frankfurt APIs
-Detailed Responses: Error response could be enhanced further in order to keep the applciation scalable and more maintainble.
+**Detailed Responses**: Error response could be enhanced further in order to keep the applciation scalable and more maintainble.